 Dry mulch, on the other hand, will not, and can help create a healthy garden that resists thrips instead.

 Check All New Plants

 If you’re transplanting seedlings or adult plants into your garden, check them thoroughly before you start to dig.
-We always recommend isolating anything you bring into your garden or grow room for a week or so before introducing them to your existing plants.
+We always recommend separating new plants you bring into your garden or grow room for a week or so before introducing them to your existing plants.

-Make sure they don’t have any thrip damage or active thrips feeding on them.
+Make sure they don’t have any damage or active bugs feeding on them.
 Infested plants should be discarded by bagging them and putting them in the trash.